bseverns/DiceLoop/README.md

-# teensyDee2 – Chaos Delay for the Restless
+# DiceLoop – Chaos Delay for the Restless

 This project straps a chaotic delay line onto a **Teensy 4.0** board and dares you to feed it audio.
 Clean tones go in, fractured echoes come out.
 Every knob twist